code-gio/mindhyv-ui/PENDING-COMPONENTS-ANALYSIS.md

 ### 4. Verify Source Files

-Compare checklist against actual Preline source files to ensure:
+Compare checklist against actual Mindhyv source files to ensure:

 - Component counts are accurate
 - No components were missed